Jão

-João Vitor Romania Balbino (born November 3, 1994), known professionally as Jão, is a Brazilian singer-songwriter.
+João Vitor Romania Balbino (born 3 November 1994), known professionally as Jão, is a Brazilian singer-songwriter.

 Career

 2016–2018: Career beginnings and first album

 Jão started posting YouTube videos of him singing covers of popular songs in 2016.
-They covers caught the attention of Brazilian music producers Pedro Dash and Marcelinho Ferraz.
-He has already signed a contract with Head Media, a Universal Music Group subsidiary.
+His covers caught the attention of Brazilian music producers Pedro Dash and Marcelinho Ferraz.
+Soon after, he signed a contract with Head Media, a Universal Music Group subsidiary.
 In November 2016, Jão released his debut single, "Dança pra Mim", with Pedrowl.
 In February 2017, Jão featured in the remix of "Medo Bobo".
 In October 2017, Jão released the singles "Ressaca" and "Álcool".
 Its music videos were directed by Gabriel Dietrich.
 In December 2017, Jão featured in "Só Love", a song by Seakret and Buchecha.
 In January 2018, Jão released an EP with 4 remixes by Zebu, Goldcash, E-Cologyk and Seakret for "Ressaca".

 On January 17, 2018, Jão released "Imaturo".
 A music video for the song directed by Pedro Tófani was released on January 23.
 The song reached number one on Spotify's Viral Brasil chart.
 In Brazil, the song received a diamond certificate.
 In February 2018, Jão featured in Collab, a project by the band Jota Quest, on the track "Amor Maior".
 In June 2018, Jão released his debut EP titled Primeiro Acústico.
 On August 14, 2018, Jão released "Vou Morrer Sozinho" as the lead single from his debut album Lobos.

 Lobos was released on August 17, 2018.
 On December 13, "Me Beija com Raiva" was released as the album's second and final single.
 The Lobos Tour lasted from September 2018 to June 2019.
 At the 2018 MTV Millennial Awards Brazil, Jão won in the #Prestatenção category.
 At the Prêmio Jovem Brasileiro 2018, Jão was nominated for Best Singer.
 Rolling Stone Brasil placed Lobos at number 49 on its list of "the 50 best national albums of 2018", writing: "The national pop is very well served.
 With Lobos, Jão suffers from love as she glides over beats, synths and bases that invite dance—and make the eyes fill with tears".